cadence-workflow/cadence-samples/cmd/samples/advanced/autoscaling-monitoring/README.md

 ## How It Works

 ### Load Generation
-The sample creates a workflow that executes activities in parallel, with each activity:
+The sample creates multiple workflows that execute activities in parallel, with each workflow:
+- Starting with configurable delays (`workflowDelay`) to create sustained load patterns
+- Executing a configurable number of activities (`activitiesPerWorkflow`) per workflow
-- Taking 1-6 seconds to complete (configurable via `minProcessingTime`/`maxProcessingTime`)
+- Each activity taking 1-6 seconds to complete (configurable via `minProcessingTime`/`maxProcessingTime`)
 - Recording metrics about execution time
-- Creating varying load patterns with configurable batch delays
+- Creating varying load patterns with configurable batch delays within each workflow

 ### Autoscaling Demonstration
 The worker uses `worker.NewV2` with `AutoScalerOptions` to: